IALT1234/SPEAR/README.md

 ## Roadmap

 Short term:

-- Add UI to create and edit decks
+- Persist decks to a Firebase database (local storage already handled)
-- Persist decks to a backend (Firebase or local storage)
+- Polish UI functionality and design

 Medium term:
 - Import decks from an API